civol/HDLRuby/README.md

 #### Arbiters

-Usually, it is not the signals that we want to share, but the resources they drives.
-For example, in a CPU, it is an ALU that is shared as a whole rather than each of its input separately.
+Usually, it is not the signals that we want to share, but the resources they drive.
+For example, in a CPU, it is an ALU that is shared as a whole rather than each of its inputs separately.
 In order to support such cases and ease the handling of shared signals, the library also provides the *arbiter* components.
 This component is instantiated like a standard module as follows, where `name` is the name of the arbiter instance:

 ```ruby
 arbiter(:<name>).(<list of shared signal>)
 ```

-When instantiated, an arbiter will take control of the select sub signals of the shared signals (hence, you cannot control the selection yourself for them any longer).
-In returns, it provides the possibility of requiring or releasing access to the shared signals.
+When instantiated, an arbiter will take control of the select sub-signals of the shared signals (hence, you cannot control the selection yourself for them any longer).
+In return, it provides the possibility of requiring or releasing access to the shared signals.
 Requiring access is done by sending the value 1 to the arbiter, and releasing is done by sending the value 0.
 If a sequencer writes to a shared signal under arbitration without requiring access first, the write will simply be ignored.

-The following is an example of arbiter that controls access to shared signals `x` and `y` and two sequencers acquiring and releasing accesses to them:
+The following is an example of an arbiter that controls access to shared signals `x` and `y` and two sequencers acquiring and releasing accesses to them:

 ```ruby
 input :clk, :start